-- a.
-Accessory Roof-Mounted Solar PV or Solar Thermal Systems are exempt from zoning setbacks but may be subject to roof setbacks specific to solar PV in the State of Connecticut Building Code.
-Accessory Roof-Mounted Solar PV Systems will not extend beyond the edges of the roof on which they are mounted. - c.
+a.
+Accessory Roof-Mounted Solar PV or Solar Thermal Systems are exempt from zoning setbacks but may be subject to roof setbacks specific to solar PV in the State of c.
 Accessory Roof-Mounted Solar PV Systems or Solar Thermal Systems are not considered an increase in nonconformity under sections 4.1.3- 4.1.5